alecmus/leccore/README.md

 specially designed to make building robust, sophisticated applications a breeze.
 Furthermore, it is designed to bind together all the other liblec libraries like [lecui](https://github.com/alecmus/lecui) and [lecnet](https://github.com/alecmus/lecnet).

+## Compile-time Dependencies
+1. sqlcipher - you can use the pre-compiled files [here](https://github.com/alecmus/files).

+## Run-time Dependencies
+1. sqlcipher
+2. openssl
+You can use the pre-compiled files for both from [here](https://github.com/alecmus/files).